smkamranqadri/learn-typed-angular2/01-helloworld/README.md

 > to run this example type npm start

-> Make sure your all typescript files will be in app folder as in systemjs config function we had defined custome package named app so he will search files in app folder.
+> Make sure your all typescript files will be in app folder as in systemjs config function we had defined custom package named app so he will search files in app folder.